-may apply to Preexisting Lower Value Accounts (less than \$1 million) held by Individual Account Holders.
+Residence address test for Lower Value Accounts A jurisdiction may allow Financial Institutions to determine an Account Holder's residence based on the residence address provided by the account holder so long as the address is current and based on Documentary Evidence.
+The residence address test may apply to Preexisting Lower Value Accounts (less than \$1 million) held by Individual Account Holders.
 NOTE: In respect of Lower Value Accounts only, the CRS law allows Financial Institutions to determine an Account Holder's residence based on the residence address provided by the account holder so long as that address is current and based on Documentary Evidence.
-This residence test may apply to Preexisting Lower Value Accounts held by Individual Account Holders, see commentary of the CRS at commentary on section III, paragraph 9.
+This residence test may apply to Pre- existing Lower Value Accounts held by Individual Account Holders, see commentary of the CRS at commentary on section III, paragraph 9 .
 The test is an alternative to the electronic indicia search for establishing residence.
 If the residence address test cannot be applied, because for example, the only address on file is an "in care of" address, the Financial Institution must perform the electronic indicia search.

-Optional

-Exclusion from

-Due Diligence

-for Preexisting

-Entity Accounts

-of less than

-\$250,000

-A jurisdiction may allow Financial Institutions to exclude from its due diligence procedures pre-existing Entity Accounts with an aggregate account balance or value of \$250,000 or less as of a specified date.
+Section 32A(4) Optional Exclusion from Due Diligence for Preexisting Entity Accounts of less than \$250,000 A jurisdiction may allow Financial Institutions to exclude from its due diligence procedures pre-existing Entity Accounts with an aggregate account balance or value of \$250,000 or less as of a specified date.
 If, at the end of a subsequent calendar year, the aggregate account balance or value exceeds \$250,000, the Financial Institution must apply the due diligence procedures to identify whether the account is a Reportable Account.
 If this option is not adopted, a Financial Institution must apply the due diligence procedures to all Preexisting Entity Accounts.
 NOTE: Schedule 4; Section 32A(7) of the CRS LAW allows Financial Institutions to apply a threshold exemption for the review, identification and reporting of Pre-existing Entity Accounts.
 For Financial Institutions applying the threshold exemption, accounts with a balance or value not exceeding \$250,000 at 31 December of a subsequent calendar year.
-Financial Institutions applying the threshold exemption must keep an internal record of the application of the exemption as part of the policies and procedures which they are required to have in place in accordance with the CRS LAW.
+Financial Institutions applying the threshold exemption must keep an internal record of the Section 32A(7)

-Section 32A(7)